flxdot/UnitTypes/docs/overview.rst

 Overview
 ========

-This package is designed to easily work with different units.
-The main usage is to display different units and unit systems in FrontEnds. **Warning: It should never be used to make precise calculations, since the accuracy is limited to 3-4 digits at the moment.
+This package is designed to easily work with physical units.
+The main usage is to display different units and unit systems in FrontEnds.
+Typical use case would be: Your application make it's calculation in SI units and then you'll need to deploy your application in the US.
+So instead of display temperatures in °C you'll now have to display it in °F.

+**Warning: It should never be used to make precise calculations, since the accuracy is limited to 3-4 digits at the moment.
 Especially when converting SI units to imperial units.**

 Converting your first value